Xuz99/Rapunzel-2812/README.md

 # Rapunzel 2812

 ![Rapunzel 2812 Logo](reapunzel-2812.png "Rapunzel 2812 logo")
-# Rapunzel 2812 - Jquery Story Teller
+# Rapunzel 2812 - jQuery Story Teller
 ###### This story follows the affairs of a beggared mining family that live in desperation to begin their own family.

 This repo holds the codebase for a jQuery story teller app telling a reinterpretation of the story of Rapunzel 1812.